 Panna cotta are the dessert of choice when chefs try to show off.
 Appearing not only as a recurrent theme in reality TV cooking shows, they are also often seen in many starred hotel dessert buffets, and solo in upscale restaurant menus – at a high price tag.
-All of which makes you think that panna cottas are super elaborate, requiring a degree from Le Cordon Bleu sort of hard.
+All of which makes you think that panna cottas are a really complex recipe.
 I used to believe so too.
 But you are in for a surprise.
-For I dare you to think of a fancier sounding and easier to make keto dessert!

 Part of the reason why Italian panna cotta is always showing up in high end settings is the easy customization: Panna cotta can be dressed up in many ways, creating unique and sophisticated presentations.
 You can serve your keto panna cotta in glasses with toppings – or bottoms – or unmolded, plated and decorated.